 Tax rate: Ten percent

-Corporations in Andorra are also in an advantageous position, with a tax rate mirroring personal income tax of just ten percent.
+Corporations in Andorra are also in an advantageous position, with the tax rate mirroring personal income tax of just ten percent.

-Concerning additional taxation, Andorra is amongst the lowest in VAT, imposing 4.5 percent on the sale of goods.
-Despite its location in the center of Western Europe, it has numerous double tax treaties with neighboring countries to maintain its favorable tax environment.
+One might expect that other taxes compensate for the low tax rate but Andorra is amongst the lowest in VAT, imposing only 4.5 percent on the sale of goods.
+The country also has numerous double tax treaties with neighboring countries that helps maintain a favorable tax environment.

 4. Bermuda